MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/suggested-replies.md

 As part of providing AI suggestions (via Azure OpenAI), Viva Sales does not process and store content submitted to the Azure OpenAI Service for monitoring or preventing abusive or harmful uses of the service, nor developing, testing, or improving capabilities designed to prevent abuse use and/or harmful outputs.
 No Microsoft personnel have access to this content.
 Customer bears the sole risk and responsibility for any use of any AOAI-powered features, including use by Customer’s end users.
 For more information, see the [Azure OpenAI product documentation](/legal/cognitive-services/openai/data-privacy).

 The Azure OpenAI Service is currently available in limited geographies.
-By using it through Viva Sales, you're affirming that you understand that Azure OpenAI services may be performed in a data center other than the data center that maintains your data.
+By using Copilot features powered by Azure OpenAI, you agree that data may be stored and/or processed outside of your geographic region, compliance boundary, or national cloud instance.
 Learn more about [Data Residency in Azure](https://azure.microsoft.com/explore/global-infrastructure/data-residency/#overview) and read our [Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839).

 ## FAQ